New Mass Falsifies the Definition of “Mystery of Faith”

 [In English: “Mystery of Faith.
 We announce Your death, Lord, and we confess your resurrection, until you will come again.”]

 Again, we have the proclamation of true doctrines, but not the doctrine expressed by the term "Mystery of Faith" in the consecration of the Mass.
-In fact, Paul VI proclaims doctrines that Protestants who deny the Real Presence can also assent to.
-This is why the New Mass was used at the Protestant community of Taize, France, where the Tridentine Mass was never used, and was unacceptable.
+Again, Paul VI proclaims doctrines that Protestants who deny the Real Presence can also assent to.
+This is why the New Mass was used at the Protestant community of Taize, France, where the Tridentine Mass was never used, because it was unacceptable to that Protestant community due to its clear expression of the Doctrine of Transubstantiation.

 As anyone can see, Paul substituted false meanings for the term “Mystery of Faith” in the consecration of the wine in the New Mass, both in the Latin and in the English version.